xbeat/Machine-Learning/README.md

 Introduction to Gradient Descent

 Gradient Descent is a fundamental optimization algorithm in machine learning used to minimize a cost function and improve model performance.
 It iteratively adjusts model parameters to find the optimal solution.
 This process transforms initial random points in parameter space into powerful predictions.

+## Behind the Scenes of Generative Adversarial Networks (GANs)

+Introduction to GANs

+Generative Adversarial Networks (GANs) are a class of machine learning models consisting of two neural networks: a generator and a discriminator.
+The generator creates new data from random noise, while the discriminator evaluates whether the data is real or generated.
+This adversarial process leads to the creation of highly realistic synthetic data.

 ## Siamese Network Architecture in Python